geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 I think it's a lot more like clear.
 I think it's a lot more like clear.

 ##### **Geohot** [[00:23:10](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1390)]
 I think it's a lot more like clear.
 I merged I merged it.
 So you're welcome to add support for already 94.
-But again, I think the highest priority is just getting fast gems working on birth.
+But again, I think the highest priority is just getting fast GEMMs working on birth.

 ##### **Geohot** [[00:23:25](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1405)]
 I see.
 Yeah.
 But you know, I'll merge.
 I'll merge the.

 ##### **Geohot** [[00:23:36](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1416)]
 But when I merged this, this do refactor to the DSL.
 I think then it should be kind of good for other people to start working on different parts of that.
 You're welcome to add our DNA for support to SQTT.
 I'm on the HP that hard.
 I mean, I'm not sure what it is, but.
 Yeah, try it on.
-Try it on our DNA three.
+Try it on RDNA3.
 And yeah, it's just it's just a lot more like clear to me because every basically every single thing that I've done.
-You know what I'm saying, right? 達 box is the specify, no matter the entity that it gets싸pped in.
+You know what I'm saying, right? box is the specify, no matter the entity that it getspped in.
 I don't need this.
 There's actually a dev chopsticks that imparts also running its components.
 And it's printable and it works from the information that comes with it.
 So that looks pretty cool.
 Ltd, that sounds cool.
 Yeah, they get in with buffers.
 That's good.
 Perfect, perfect.
 But the key thing is, you can see both.
 Well, what?
 Mike, did may.
 It's 612.
 Women are always staring at you.
 Oh, looks good, actually. şu. visualize where each current thing is, like the program counter of each warp.

 ##### **Geohot** [[00:24:38](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1478)]
 I think that kind of stuff would be cool to be able to step through.
 Actually, if we're stepping through and we have an emulator, we should be able to see all the registers still, the values.
 Yeah, I was thinking like a table of all the VGPRs.